haskellfoundation/certification-syllabi/drafts/alexandre/hof.md

 foo f = reverse (f 5)
 ```

-Choose the right assertion about `foo.
+Choose the right assertion about `foo`.

 - a) The value `foo take` has the type `[a]`
 - b) The function `foo` do not compile.